-The Group recorded an increase in revenue from the building works segment, from RMB163.8 million for last year to RMB339.6 million for the Year, representing an increase of 107.3% or RMB175.8 million.
-The increase was mainly due to the increase in overall number of building works projects for the Year as compared with that of last year following the Group's obtaining of the First-Grade General Contractor for Housing Construction Projects Qualification.
+The Group recorded an increase in revenue from the building works segment, from RMB339.6 million for last year to RMB629.6 million for the Year, representing an increase of 85.4% or RMB290.0 million.
+The increase was mainly due to the increase in average contract value of building works projects for the Year as compared with that of last year as a result of integration of the First-Grade General Contractor for Housing Construction Projects Qualification by the Group in October 2019.